Spain: Landscapes from the Camino de Santiago

 Only

-After an included breakfast this morning, complimentary transportation is provided to Madrid Airport based on your departure time.
+After an included breakfast this morning, complimentary transportation will be provided to Madrid Airport based on your flight departure time.

 Included Meals: Breakfast